Spantree/grails-geronimo/README.md

 ### Basic Configuration

 Fat and skinny wars may be generated with no additional configuration necessary.
-However, to allow Grails to deploy to a Geronimo server, additional configuration must be specified in your application`s `grails-app/conf/grails-Geronimo/_GeronimoConfig.groovy`.
+However, to allow Grails to deploy to a Geronimo server, additional configuration must be specified in your application's `grails-app/conf/grails-Geronimo/_GeronimoConfig.groovy`.
 In the `geronimoDefaultSettings` map, enter values for the `geronimo-home`, `geronimo-user`, and `geronimo-pass` fields.
 These values are used for specifying the path to your Geronimo installation, your administrative user name, and your administrative password respectively.
 Grails will use these values to deploy war files and their associated dependency car files.

 ### Basic Usage

 After installing and configuring the plugin, simply type `grails deployWar`.
 That`s it!
 By default, this command will package the Grails application as a skinny war, package grails-core and plugin dependencies as Geronimo car plugins, and finally deploy all necessary war, car, and jar files to the Geronimo server.

-If deploying the application isn`t desired, simply type `grails skinnyWar`.
+If deploying the application isn't desired, simply type `grails skinnyWar`.
 By default, this command will package the Grails application as a skinny war and package grails-core and plugin dependencies as Geronimo car plugins.

 ## Advanced Configuration and Usage